nstudio/nativescript-videoplayer/README.md

 # NativeScript Video Player :clapper:
-A NativeScript plugin to provide an XML widget for playing local and remote video files.
+A NativeScript plugin to provide the ability to play local and remote videos.

 #### Platform controls used:
 Android | iOS